-Temperatures continue to creep up in Opelika, which means one thing – your AC is about to go in to full blown summer mode and run quite a bit more.
+Temperatures continue to creep up in Auburn and Opelika, which means one thing – your AC is about to go in to full blown summer mode and run quite a bit more.
 That’s why it’s so critical to plan ahead and have an AC repair technician identified if your air conditioner decides it’s worked long enough and breaks down.

 Of course it’s not as basic as choosing a name and number out of a phone book like it used to be, and there are plenty of companies out there that are looking to take advantage of your hardship.
 That’s why Farnell Mechanical, Inc. has put together a list of things to search for in an AC repair technician.

 So how can you know if you’re dealing with an untrustworthy AC repair technician?

 1) Full payment – in cash prior to beginning the work

 It may be hard to believe that there are contractors out there like this, but they are out there.
 Not only does this put you in jeopardy of not having your AC repair completed, it can easily lead to careless work and a lot of frustration if you have any trouble after the work is completed.
 Plain and simple, most trustworthy contractors will give you an estimate and will not make you pay prior to work beginning.

 2) Offers a specific AC repair cost without inspecting the system

 If a contractor hasn’t come by and inspected your air conditioner to get the big picture of what is wrong with your system, how can you be 100 percent sure that they took care of the issue?
 Choose someone who is willing to offer you an honest estimate after they come and inspect your air conditioner to completely recognize what the problem is.
 It can help you save money and time.

 Never, ever settle on this one.
 If you can’t get a contractor to put their work and charges in writing, you might as well be handing over a signed, blank check.
 With any AC repair, you might run in to things here or there that also need to be handled, but they can be added to the agreed upon contract later.